Score

 OPS FEED — Situation Feed

-[10:05] COMPLIANCE — Risk assessment review: current document covers 3 of 7 CRA-required threat categories.
-BLE, physical access, firmware update, and supply chain categories missing.
+[10:05] COMPLIANCE — Risk assessment review: 3 of 7 required threat categories covered.
+BLE, physical access, firmware update, supply chain missing.

 --:--:-- AMBER CRA-02: Secure by Default